 Extensive obstetric and gynaecological experience, family planning, IUCD, jadelle and mirena insertion

-Patients are seen by appointment, normal appointment is 15 minutes.
+Patients are seen by appointment either in clinic or by phone, normal appointment is 15 minutes.
 If you require more time please let the receptionist know when you make an appointment.
 You may be charged more for extended consultations.

 We do try to keep to appointment times but this is sometimes difficult if enough time has not been booked or an emergency occurs.
 Please feel free to contact us prior to your appointment to ascertain waiting times.